Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

 Features Left to Implement

     * I would like to implement the lizard, spock options at a later stage.
-    * I would like to make improvements to the styling of this game at a later stage.
-    * I would like to work on fixing the score board bug.
+    * I would like to work on fixing the score board and winner announcement bug.

 Testing

     * I have tested this game in different browsers: Chrome, Edge and Firefox.

-    * The header, instructions, game buttons and results are all easy to read and understand.
+    * The header, instructions, game buttons are all easy to read and understand.

     * This project is responsiveness, colors contrast well on all size screens.

-    * Scoreboard function does not currently work.
+    * Scoreboard and winner functions don't currently work correctly.

-Bugs

-    * When the computer selects its choice the message [objectHTMLspanelement] appears next to Computer choice in results.
-    * I discovered this was because I was using the wrong computer choice variables in the wrong order.
-    * Rearranging the code has fixed my code error.

 Unfixed Bugs

-    * Scoreboard doesn't work despite endless tries at fixing this issue.
+    * Scoreboard and winner option doesn't work despite endless tries at fixing this issue.
-    * CSS grid creating additional columns and rows and displaying elements where they shouldn't be.
-    * I would like to work fixing both bugs however my time to complete the project has run out.
+    * I would like to work fix the scoreboard bug however my time to complete the project has run out.

 Validator Testing